polycube-network/polycube/Documentation/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Two standalone applications have been released to show the potential of Polycube, ``pcn-iptables`` and ``pcn-k8s``.

-- `pcn-iptables`: is a clone of **iptables** that is able to filter packets passing through a Linux host, demonstrating how packet filtering can be achieved with impressive performance, while at the same time guaranteeing the same command line and the same external behavior of the original software.
+- **pcn-iptables**: is a clone of **iptables** that is able to filter packets passing through a Linux host, demonstrating how packet filtering can be achieved with impressive performance, while at the same time guaranteeing the same command line and the same external behavior of the original software.
-- `pcn-k8s`: is a CNI network plugin for **Kubernetes**, i.e., a software that handles the entire virtual network of a Kubernetes cluster, which includes bridging, routing, NAT, load balancing and tunneling services.
+- **pcn-k8s**: is a CNI network plugin for **Kubernetes**, i.e., a software that handles the entire virtual network of a Kubernetes cluster, which includes bridging, routing, NAT, load balancing and tunneling services.
 Our plug-in has been tested for scalability and guarantees outstanding performance in terms of network throughput.

 Powered by eBPF and XDP
 ~~~~~~~~~~~~~~~~~~~~~~~
-`BPF` and `XDP` are the main Linux kernel technologies on which `Polycube` is based. `BPF` supports dynamic code injection in the Linux kernel at runtime, enabling the dynamic creation of a data plane.
+`BPF` and `XDP` are the main Linux kernel technologies on which Polycube is based upon. `BPF` supports dynamic code injection in the Linux kernel at runtime, enabling the dynamic creation of a data plane.
 The `BPF` data plane has a minimal feature set which avoids processing overhead and is exactly tailored to user needs.

 - `bpf` (Extended Berkeley Packet Filter) code is dynamically compiled and injected, checked for safety to avoid any hazard in the kernel, while efficiency is achieved thanks to a just-in-time compiler (JIT) that transforms each instruction into a native 64-bit (x64) code for maximum performance.
 - `XDP` (eXpress Data Path) provides a new way to intercept network packets very early in Linux network stack, with a significant gain in performance thanks to the possibility to avoid costly operations such as `skbuff` handling.